-Milford Vascular Institute uses Venograms to treat and diagnose vascular disease of the veins, like May-Thurner Syndrome.
+Milford Vascular Institute uses venograms to diagnose vascular disease of the veins, like non-thrombotic iliac vein lesions (NIVL).

 What is a venogram?